electricimp/GPS/README.md

 ### isValid(*sentence*) ###

-This method is used to check whether a GPS sentence is valid, ie. its checksum, if it has one, is correct.
+This method is used to check whether a GPS sentence is valid &mdash; ie. its checksum, if it has one, is correct.

 #### Parameters ####